-During 2022, our Board of Directors held eight meetings.
-Each incumbent director serving during 2022 attended at least 75% of the total number of Board meetings, and 75% of the total number of meetings of committees of which such director is or was a member.
-The Board expects, but does not require, directors, all of whom, other than Hugh M. Brown are director nominees, to attend the Annual Meeting of Shareholders.
-All then-current members of the Board attended the 2022 Annual Meeting of Shareholders.
+During 2023, our Board of Directors held eight meetings.
+Each incumbent director serving during 2023 attended at least 75% of the total number of Board meetings, and 75% of the total number of meetings of committees of which such director is or was a member.
+The Board expects, but does not require, directors, all of whom are director nominees, to attend the Annual Meeting of Shareholders.
+All then-current members of the Board attended the 2023 Annual Meeting of Shareholders.
+HB at 88%